tbotnz/netpalm/README.md

 </details>

-## API Docs
+## 📃 API Docs

-netpalm comes with a [Postman Collection](https://documenter.getpostman.com/view/2391814/T1DqgwcU?version=latest#33acdbb8-b5cd-4b55-bc67-b15c328d6c20) and an OpenAPI based API with SwaggerUI located at [`http://localhost:9000/`](http://localhost:9000) after starting the container.
+netpalm comes with a [Postman Collection](https://documenter.getpostman.com/view/2391814/T1DqgwcU?version=latest#33acdbb8-b5cd-4b55-bc67-b15c328d6c20) and an OpenAPI based API with a SwaggerUI located at [`http://localhost:9000/`](http://localhost:9000) after starting the container.

 ![netpalm swagger](/static/images/oapi.png)

-## Caching
+## 💵 Caching

 * Supports the following per-request configuration (`/getconfig` routes only for now)
     * permit the result of this request to be cached (default: false), and permit this request to return cached data